energymon/energymon-py/README.md

 ## Dependencies

-The `energymon` libraries should be installed to the system and on the library search path (e.g., `LD_LIBRARY_PATH`).
+The `energymon` libraries should be installed to the system and on the library search path (e.g., `LD_LIBRARY_PATH` on Linux/POSIX systems or `DYLD_LIBRARY_PATH` on macOS systems).

 The latest `energymon` C libraries can be found at https://github.com/energymon/energymon.

 ## Installing

-The `energymon` package is published in the Python Package Index and installable with pip:
+Versioned releases of the `energymon` package are published in the Python Package Index and installable with pip:

 ```sh
 pip install energymon